-Our ongoing phase 2 PaTH Forward Trial is evaluating the safety, tolerability and efficacy of three fixed doses (15, 18, or 21 μg per day) of TransCon PTH compared to placebo over a four-week double-blinded period, followed by a range of doses intended to cover the range of individual requirements for hormone replacements in a long-term open-label extension, or OLE, using a ready-to-use prefilled pen device.
+Our ongoing phase 2 PaTH Forward Trial is evaluating the safety, tolerability and efficacy of three fixed doses -week double-blinded period, followed by a range of doses intended to cover the range of individual requirements for hormone replacements in a long-term open-label extension, or OLE, using a ready-to-use prefilled pen device.
 The goal of PaTH Forward is to evaluate TransCon PTH control of serum and urinary calcium, identify a starting dose for a pivotal phase 3 trial, and establish a titration regimen for complete withdrawal of SoC.

 In April 2020, we announced top-line data from the four-week fixed dose, double-blinded portion of PaTH Forward, a global phase 2 study evaluating the safety, tolerability and efficacy of TransCon PTH in adult subjects with hypoparathyroidism.
-A total of 59 subjects were randomized in a blinded manner to receive fixed doses of TransCon PTH at 15, 18 or 21 $\mu$ g/day or placebo for four weeks using a ready-to-use prefilled pen injector planned for commercial presentation.
+A total of 59 subjects were randomized in a blinded manner to receive fixed -to-use prefilled pen injector planned for commercial presentation.
 All doses of TransCon PTH were well-tolerated, and no serious or severe treatment-related adverse events, or TEAEs, were observed at any point.
 No treatment-emergent adverse events led to discontinuation of study drug, and the overall incidence of TEAEs was comparable between TransCon PTH and placebo.
 Additionally, there were no drop-outs during the four-week fixed dose period.
-In the modified full analysis set (n=57), TransCon PTH eliminated standard of care (i.e. off active vitamin D and $\leq$ 500 mg per day of calcium supplements) in 100 percent of subjects in the highest dose arm (21 $\mu$ g/day) and 82 percent of subjects across all dosage arms.
-Fifty-eight subjects reached the six-month analysis in the OLE portion of the trial, where they receive a customized maintenance dose of TransCon PTH (6 to 30 $\mu$ g per day).
+In the modified full analysis set (n=57), TransCon PTH eliminated standard of care (i.e. off active vitamin D and 500 mg per day of calcium supplements) in 100 percent of subjects in the highest dose arm -eight subjects reached the six-month analysis in the OLE portion of the trial, where they receive a customized maintenance dose of TransCon PTH